2016moreno/OperatingSystems/Project3ThreadScheduler/README.txt

      significantly affect performance?
 Give some examples of when you would and wouldn't use this approach, and why.

+     I used fuction pointers when I needed to pass on functions as arguments to another function, and also would use them when I needed to decide whether or not to call a function at run time.

+     Con: Overhead costs when calling functions pointers, but they do not significantly affect preformance.
+     Pro: OOP, polymorphic classes

 Q 2  Briefly describe the synchronization constructs you needed to implement
      this MP--i.e., how you mediated admission of threads to the scheduler queue and how you made sure only the scheduled thread would run at any given time.

+    Semaphores and mutexes act as stop signs to protect the critical section of a program.
+(Ex.
+OpenTDD).
+    Semaphores in this case are used to block threads from entering the full queue, and to block the scheduler when queue is empty.
+    Using both semaphores and mutexes, synchronous threading was achieved to make sure that parts were executing at its given time.

 Q 3  Why is the dummy scheduling implementation provided potentially
      unsafe (i.e. could result in invalid memory references)?
 How does your implementation avoid this problem?

+     Dummy scheduling implemenation is potentially unsafe because it resulted in invalid memory references because memory was not allocated properly.

+     Mine makes sure to dynamicallu allocate memory to avoid unsafe behavior.

 Q 4  When using the FIFO or Round Robin scheduling algorithm, can
      sched_proc() ever "miss" any threads and exit early before all threads have been scheduled and run to completion?
 If yes, give an example; if no, explain why not.

+     No, all threads are joined and program will make sure to execute all threads before exiting.

 Q 5  Why are the three variables in scheduler.h declared 'extern'?
 What
      would happen if they were not declared 'extern'?
 What would happen if they were not declared without the 'extern' in any file?

+     An extern variable is one that has been declared but not defined and are able to be accessed anywhere in the program.
+If not declared 'extern', then we are not able to use them in other files on the same project.

 Q 6  Describe the behavior of exit_error() function in scheduler.c.
 Why
      does exit_error() not use errno?

+     exit_error() will print the error statement also with error_num passed as a parameter and then exits the program.
+     It does not use errno because system calls may change the value of errno.

 Q 7  Does it matter whether the call to sched_ops->wait_for_queue(queue) in
      sched_proc() actually does anything?
 How would it affect correctness if it just returned right away?
 How about performance?

+     It does matter because if it returns immediately, scheduler will attempt to schedule a thread without first having any existing in the queue, which conflicts wth other thread processes and performance would suffer.

 Q 8  Explain how worker_proc() is able to call the appropriate
      implementation of wait_for_cpu() corresponding to the scheduling policy selected by the user on the command line.
 Start from main() and briefly explain each step along the way.

+     main() will call the method create_workers.
+From there, create_workers will set the values for worker_args_t and call the method worker_proc in threads along with the object parameter of worker_args_t which was just set. worker_proc will then call wait_for_cpu() along with the info of thread in worker_args_t.

 Q 9  Is it possible that a worker thread would never proceed past the call to
      wa->ops->wait_for_cpu(&wa->info) when using one of the scheduling policies implemented in this MP?

+     Yes, it is possible.

 Q 10 Explain how you would alter the program to demonstrate the "convoy"
      effect, when a large compute bound job that never yields to another